marcog83/RoboJS/README.md

 this.removeContextListener("event-name", this._handleEvent);
 ```

-When DOM element is removed from DOM Tree, `RoboJS.dislay.Mediator` removes all listeners registered to `eventMap` and the `destroy` method is executed.
+When DOM element is removed from DOM Tree, `RoboJS.display.Mediator` removes all listeners registered to `eventMap` and the `destroy` method is executed.

 No matter how you implement inheritance.
 I just played with Vanilla-js to keep as cleaner as possible